BlankParry/Emmetra-Assignments/README.md

-4. Run `cd '.\src\'` in terminal/command prompt to navigate to the source code directory.
+4. Run `cd src` in terminal/command prompt to navigate to the source code directory.

 5. Execute the main script (HDR_Imaging.py) using the command `python HDR_Imaging.py`, which automatically starts the Streamlit application.